 Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 Zoom makes some decent products that offer a number of good features at a good price.
 As a cheaper price often indicates, there may be some drawbacks or shortcomings associated with that cheaper price.
-So, in the end, you have to weigh the pros and the cons and that is what this review is about.
+So, in the end, you have to weigh the pros and the cons.
+That is what this review is about.

 I watched a few demo videos and they demonstrated some of the factory preset patches and they all sounded great.
 I was kind of hoping I would not have to spend too much time creating my own.
 Well, that is not the case.
 As it turns out, a lot of those factory presets were not really usable for what I wanted to do.
 So I will have to spend a lot of time developing ones that I will be able to incorporate into my music.
 Basically, no time was saved here in that respect.